dipa96/shy/README.md

 After installing, App can generate errors.
 For fix:

-+ Enable Developer Mode go to Settings > Privacy & Security on the iOS device.
++ **Enable Developer Mode**, go to Settings > Privacy & Security on the iOS device.
 Scroll down to the Developer Mode list item and navigate into it.
 To toggle Developer mode, use the “Developer Mode” switch.
-+ Trust Developer in Settings > VPN & Device Management
++ **Trust Developer**, in Settings > VPN & Device Management

 ### Method 2 - Third App Store(Experimental)